Direct thrombin inhibitor: Uses

 Bivalent DTIs enjoy limited use in circumstances where heparin would be indicated such as the acute coronary syndrome ("unstable angina"), but cannot be used.
 As they are administered by injection (intravenous, intramuscular or subcutaneous), they are less suitable for long-term treatment.

-Argatroban (as well as the hirudins) is used for heparin-induced thrombocytopenia, a relatively infrequent yet serious complication of heparin treatment that requires anticoagulation (as it increases both arterial and venous thrombosis risk) but not with the causative agent, heparin.
+Argatroban (as well as the hirudins) is used for heparin-induced thrombocytopenia (HIT), a relatively infrequent yet serious complication of heparin treatment that requires anticoagulation (as it increases both arterial and venous thrombosis risk) but not with the causative agent, heparin.

 Ximelagatran showed good efficacy compared with warfarin in several trials in prevention and treatment of deep vein thrombosis and as thromboprophylaxis in atrial fibrillation.
 Development was stopped by manufacturer AstraZeneca, however, because of reports of liver enzyme derangements and liver failure.

 Dabigatran is an oral direct thrombin inhibitor.
 Dabigatran (Pradaxa) was found to be noninferior to Warfarin in prevention of ischemic stroke, as well as intracranial hemorrhage risk and overall mortality for non-valvular atrial fibrillation according to the RE-LY trial.